 Improve Neuronal Functions With Nutrition, the Gut Brain axis

-Associate professor at the University of Lausanne and also affiliated with Loyola University in Chicago, Virginie Mansuy Aubert research uses transgenic mouse models and advanced culture techniques to understand the mechanistic link between diet and the brain functions.
+Associate professor at the University of Lausanne, Virginie Mansuy Aubert research uses transgenic mouse models and advanced culture techniques to understand the mechanistic link between diet, microbiota and the autonomic functions.
 Her team is working on neurons and inflammatory cells that respond to changes in diet and in the microbiota derived metabolites, the short chain fatty acids.
 The microbiota / neuron/immune interaction generates changes in the brain and peripheral nerve systems that regulate appetite, heart function, energy expenditure and somatosensory function including pain.

 "Let food be thy medicine,